 Until about 1989, all pickling cucumbers produced in the Pacific Northwest were harvested by hand.
 The cost of labor and concerns about its availability have resulted in the adoption of mechanical harvest for much of the acreage.
 Because machine harvest is a once-over, destructive harvest, as contrasted with multiple hand harvest, new varieties and production practices had to be developed and implemented.

 The predominant variety used for machine harvest has been 'Calypso'.
 It is a non-determinate type.
 Determinate and parthenocarpic cucumbers are of interest for machine harvest, but these types are not used at present.
-For an extensive report of OSU trials of pickling cucumber varieties for mechanical harvest in western Oregon, see the reports on Vegetable Research at the NWREC 1989-1990, 1991-1992, and 1993-1994.
+See Pickling Cucumber Variety and Weed Control Trials (1992) (1994).

 Research conducted in the Hermiston area indicates that 'Blitz' and 'Eureka' should be considered for production in the Columbia Basin.